balena-io-experimental/audio/README.md

       - 'pulse:/run/pulse'        # Only required if using PA over UNIX socket
 ```

 #### Send/receive audio

-You can now send and receive audio from the `audio` container by setting the required PulseAudio environment variables in your client application, `my-audio-app` in the example above:
+These are the environment variables that you'll need to setup in order to configure your audio routes.
+Note that they must be set on your client container, where your audio application is running.

 | Environment variable | Description | Values |
 | --- | --- | --- |